ebarthur/go-api/README.md

 ## Dependencies

-- Run `go mod tidy` to run the install dependencies called in the program
+- Run `go mod tidy` to install the dependencies called in the program

 ## Contributing